CME64/WorkTimeCalculator/README.md

 ## Notes
 - The returned type is `TimeSpan` so the user can extract the value in any time format as needed (hours, minutes, seconds ...etc)
 - The accuracy of the calculated time is in seconds
-- If a day was not configured in the schedule or it has no shifts (or shifts actual time value is 0) then it is a non working day
+- If a day was not configured in the schedule or it has no shifts (or shifts total time value is 0) then it is a non working day
 - Configuration is not checked for validity and it is the responsilbility of the developer, if there are intersections between shifts or holidays it can lead to wrong results
-- the performance of this utility is almost `O(n*k)` where `n` is the maximum number of shifts per day, and `k` is the number of holidays within a single period
+- The performance of this utility is almost `O(n*k)` where `n` is the maximum number of shifts per day, and `k` is the number of holidays within a single period